 Submitting drafts and working with the editor during the editorial process to optimize each article

 Staying abreast of article due dates, the Bulletin team’s resources, and industry news to aid the conception of potential writing topics.

 Ensuring that contributions are either original or properly attributed, and highlight a skill set(s) within one or more of ACUI’s 11 core competencies.

-Applications for this opportunity are due April 17.
+We continue to welcome applications for this opportunity.
 The written application will ask you to:

 Provide your name, institution, and contact information

 Describe your relevant professional experience, ACUI volunteer experience, other professional/community volunteer experience, and/or educational background

 Explain why you are interested in volunteering for this specific opportunity